-A world where all children and families live with dignity and are free from economic poverty and inequity.
+For all children and families to live with dignity and justice, free from economic poverty

-An Australia that celebrates First Nations peoples, culture and future
+For Australia to know our history and celebrate First Nations culture and future

-- Creativity: We value creativity in thinking and practice – drawing on the knowledge of the oldest culture in the world and new global knowledge.
+- Creativity: We value creativity in thinking and practice.
+We draw on the knowledge of the oldest culture in the world and new global knowledge.

 - Ability: We know all children are brilliant and can acquire the skills to thrive in an ever-changing world.